xcube-dev/xcube-smos/docs/start.md

 ## Credentials

-The SMOS data store directly accesses SMOS data in its S3 archive on CREODIAS.
+The xcube SMOS data store directly accesses
-Therefore, the data store requires your credentials, which allow you to access the data.
+[SMOS data](https://creodias.eu/eodata/smos/) in its S3 archive on [CREODIAS](https://creodias.eu/).
+Therefore, the data store requires your credentials.
 If not already done, create an account on CREODIAS and follow the instructions to
 [generate your access key and secret](https://creodias.docs.cloudferro.com/en/latest/general/How-to-generate-ec2-credentials-on-Creodias.html).

 ## Installation